Plaster of Paris and Joint Compound are two common materials used by homeowners for patching up holes and cracks in walls.

 Since the product was extensively mined from Montmartre in the Paris district, hence its name.

-The Plaster of Paris was first made and used in the construction about 9000 years ago by ancient Egyptian, Greek, and Roman civilizations.
+The Plaster of Paris was first made and used in construction about 9000 years ago by ancient Egyptian, Greek, and Roman civilizations.

 It has been used extensively in the construction industry since then because of its versatility and low cost.